Stocks witness up on large-cap vibe - Business - observerbd.com

 |

-The day's trade value at the DSE decreased to Taka 10,365.66 million which was Taka 11,099.38 million at the previous session of the week.

-The Chittagong Stock Exchange (CSE) closed the day of the week with an upward trend with its major CASPI 41.47 points up at 18,637.96.
+The day's trade value at the DSE decreased to Taka 9,760.13 million which was Taka 11,745.61 million at the previous session of the week.
+The major gaining issues were AIL, LEGACYFOOT, NAVANAPHAR, Rupali Life and TILIL while the major losing companies were Trust Bank, BGIC, Agrani Insurance, Dhaka Insurance and CONTININS.
+The Chittagong Stock Exchange (CSE) closed the day of the week with an upward trend with its major CASPI 39.99 points up at 18,721.39.

-At the CSE, 237 issues were traded.
-Of those, 68 closed higher and 68 closed lower when 50.34 lakh shares worth Taka 19.41 crore changed hands. �BSS